as-morat/Mediator-UI/README.md

 ## Introduction

+## Introduction

-Mediator-UI is a clean and modern meditation app UI demo inspired by an amazing design from [Dribbble](https://dribbble.com/shots/15822493-Meditation-Mobile-App?utm_source=Clipboard_Shot&utm_campaign=mishadupliakin&utm_content=Meditation%20Mobile%20App&utm_medium=Social_Share).
+Mediator-UI is a clean and modern meditation app UI demo inspired by an amazing design from [Meditation App Design on Dribbble](https://dribbble.com/shots/15822493-Meditation-Mobile-App).
 This project focuses on delivering a soothing and elegant user interface that encourages mindfulness and relaxation.

 ---